-Scott Greenawalt has been named the strength and conditioning coach for the Gamecock men's basketball team.
-He most recently served as an assistant strength and conditioning coach, working with the men's and women's basketball programs at Kansas State since 2006.
+Scott Greenawalt enters his second season as the strength and conditioning coach for the Gamecock men's basketball team, and holds the title of assistant strength coach at South Carolina.
+He previously served as an assistant strength and conditioning coach, working with the men's and women's basketball programs at Kansas State since 2006.

 "Scott is as good as it gets in the world of strength and conditioning," Martin said.
 "He brings a commitment to the whole athlete.
 Strength, conditioning, flexibility and nutrition are just some of the things that he helps our student-athletes excel with every day."